zacshi/directedCopier/README.md

 This is a tool for backing image files grouped under directories in the format of YYYY-MM-DD to designated new directory but maintaining the origal date directoreis.

+ How to export the names of your files and their locations

+ How to set up your destination